 Right now there are only two wolves left on Isle Royale, the lowest population at the park in over 50 years.
-The question now is what should be done about the dwindling wolf population.

 In September 2013, the National Park Service released the report Using Climate Change Scenarios to Explore Management at Isle Royale National Park to better inform their decision about wildlife management at the park.